 Hopefully this tutorial taught you all you need to know in order to transform your photos into NFTs and try to sell them.
 This new digital collectible space is full of unknowns, so feel free to experiment with different price points, edition sizes and types of imagery too.
 Mint a few pieces on the blockchain and see what happens.

-If you have any questions or something to add, please leave a comment below.
+If you have any questions or something to add, please leave a comment below or connect with me on twitter.